Augists/jdd/TUTORIAL.rst

    v3
    v1

-However, the best way to visualize a BDD is to draw it.
+However, the best way to visualize a (small) BDD is to draw it.
 To do this, JDD uses the "graphviz" tool "dot" which must be installed in your system and available from your shell prompt [i.e. in your $PATH]::

   bdd.printDot("x", x);